Povich Center Book Club

 The Povich Center provides a copy of the book to each participating student, and asks the teachers and classes participating in the book club to incorporate the selected reading into their curriculum.
 At the start of each spring, we host a virtual discussion on the book with the students, teachers, author and other key figures.

-So far, we have had participating students from Prince George’s County, Baltimore City and Washington, D.C.
+So far, we have had participating students from Prince George’s County, Howard County, Baltimore City and Washington, D.C.

 It is our hope that with this program, students will have the opportunity to read and discuss an important book and learn more about Merrill College and the Povich Center and the various opportunities we can offer them in the future.